FDA could authorize a Covid-19 vaccine for kids by this week. Here's the most important thing to do while we wait, CDC director says

 "In my mind, the most important thing right now as we work to get our cases down, as we work to get our children vaccinated, is that we continue the masking to keep our kids in school," she said on NBC's "Meet the Press" Sunday.

 Overall in the US, case numbers are declining.
-As of Sunday, the seven-day average of new daily cases was 72,843, according to Johns Hopkins University.
-That's about 10,000 fewer than a week prior.
+As of Sunday, the seven-day average of new daily cases was 72,843, according to Johns Hopkins University, about 10,000 fewer than a week prior.
 The seven-day average of daily deaths was 1,690.

 "Kids need to get vaccinated because it's going to be good for them.
 It's going to protect them," Jha said.
 "Obviously, it's also going to add population immunity to our broader population ...
 It is going to be one more important step towards getting to the end of this pandemic."